fenago/intro-ruby/lab_guides/Lab_9.md

     ![](./images/C14197_09_07.jpg)

-Figure 9.7: Output for the arithmetic operation using yield with a block

 The beauty of this program is that we can add n number of operations using the combination of a block and `yield` in our code.